Step 1 - Get the necessary forms.

 On the petition, you will be the “petitioner” and the abuser will be the “respondent.”
-On the petition, in the box provided for explaining why you want the protective order, write about the most recent incidents of violence, using specific language (slapping, hitting, grabbing, threatening, etc.) that fits your situation.
+On the petition, in the box provided for explaining why you want the protective order, write about the most recent incidents of violence, using specific language, such as slapping, hitting, grabbing, threatening, etc., that fits your situation.
 Include details and dates, if possible.

 Note: Do not sign the forms until you are in front of the court clerk.
 Your statements must be made under oath and the forms may have to be notarized.

-It may also be useful to bring identifying information about the abuser such as a photo (which may be used in serving the order to respondent); addresses of residence and employment; a description and plate number of the abuser’s car; and information about his/her gun ownership.
+It may also be useful to bring identifying information about the abuser such as addresses of his/her residence and employment; a description and plate number of the abuser’s car; and information about his/her gun ownership.
 When filling our your address, be sure to give a safe mailing address.
 If you are staying at a shelter, give a post office box, not the street address.
 If you do not want the abuser to know your address, ask the clerk first how you can keep your address confidential.

 Step 3 - The judge considers your petition and may grant you an ex parte order.